Professional Registration/Chartership types

 Who is it for?

-The first step to applying for Interim Registration is to become an AMEI.
-Once you're an AMEI, you can start your application for Interim Registration by downloading the application pack.
+The first step is to become an become an AMEI.
+Once you’re an AMEI, you can download the application pack and start your Interim Registration journey.

 Any questions?